Firdous-co/Customer-Segmentation/README.md

 | Marital Status | Marital status of the customer |
 | Education | Educational qualification of the customer |
 | Product Interest | Products/services the customer has shown interest in |

-> Note: If real data isn't available, synthetic datasets can be used for demonstration purposes.

 ---